-Phone: +1 (212) 220-8000;ext=5266
+Phone: (212) 776-6995

 Prior to joining CUNY, she served as a Senior Policy Analyst with the Council of State Governments Justice Center where she managed projects centered on the improved application of the risk and needs framework in corrections and developed training curricula and resources to support a more informed approach of reentry strategies, specifically for adults with sexual offense convictions.
-Her research interests concentrate on the social consequences of mass incarceration, with a particular focus on race/ethnicity, race-related stress, and the family.
+Her research sits within a criminology and human development framework, centralizes the lived experiences of Black women and examines the social consequences of mass imprisonment efforts on individuals, family systems, and communities.
 Shenique has taught courses for the New Jersey Scholarship and Transformative Education in Prisons Consortium (NJ-STEP) and previously worked as a research assistant professor at the Rutgers University Evidence-Based Institute for Justice Policy Research.
-Shenique has co-authored scholarly articles on the social implications of mass imprisonment, most recently presenting her research at the University of Oxford.
-Shenique received her Ph.D. from Rutgers University, School of Criminal Justice and earned her BA in Psychology from Hampton University.
+She has conducted related work on incarcerated individuals’ familial ties, prison visitation, and reentry, most recently presenting her research at the University of Oxford.
+Dr. Davis received her Ph.D. from Rutgers University, School of Criminal Justice and earned her BA in Psychology from Hampton University.

-2011 Doctor of Philosophy, Rutgers | The State University of New Jersey, School of Criminal Justice
+2011 Doctor of Philosophy | Rutgers, The State University of New Jersey, School of Criminal Justice

-2003 Master of Arts, School of Criminal Justice, Rutgers | The State University of New Jersey, School of Criminal Justice
+2003 Master of Arts | Rutgers, The State University of New Jersey, School of Criminal Justice

 2001 Bachelor of Arts | Psychology, Hampton University

 - Criminal Justice is the field that studies formal social control.
 This course covers the processing of crime by agents of formal control (police, courts, and institutional corrections).
 The general focus is on understanding the complex interactions of structures and agents in the system.
 Of particular concern are discretion and diversity in law enforcement, due process in criminal courts, and the punishment-rehabilitation dichotomy in corrections.
 The ultimate goal is to provide a critical foundation that prepares students for the challenges of a career in criminal justice.